osohq/oso/docs/content/any/guides/policies/index.md

 # Write Custom Policies

-In Oso, policies are where authorization logic is stored.
-Policy files are separate from your application code, and are written in a declarative language called Polar (file extension `.polar`).

 Oso provides policy building blocks for common authorization models like [role-based access control](/guides/rbac), [attribute-based access control](/guides/attributes), and